-Too many of our families are unaware of the importance of daily attendance, reading and talking with children at home, and stressing the importance of education because they did not experience these behaviors growing up.
+Too many children enter school not ready to learn and never catch up resulting in increased rates of school failure, lifetimes of hardships, and never reaching their full potential.
+Too many of our families are unaware of the importance of reading and talking with children from birth, daily attendance, and stressing the importance of education because they did not experience these behaviors growing up.
 Others have multiple jobs and little time to provide academic enrichment at home.
-Teachers and administrators are often unsure of how to make the connection to home, and parents are often too uncomfortable, or unsure of how, to reach out to the school and accept new educational information and strategies.
-HOME WORKS! helps make that connection to build trust so parents and teachers become partners in students' education.
+Teachers and administrators have little time for parent and family engagement, are often unsure of how to make the connection to home, and lack the time and training for effective outreach to parents.
+The training and support HOME WORKS! provides helps make that connection to build trust so parents and teachers become partners in students' education.
+Consider these facts:

-FACT: 2/3 of all students who cannot read proficiently by the end of the 4th grade will end up in the criminal justice system or on welfare.
-The 4th grade is the watershed year.
-We can predict that if a child is not reading proficiently in the 4th grade, he or she will have approximately a 78% chance of not catching up.
-(Begin to Read, 2017)
+FACT: 2/3 of all students who cannot read proficiently (on grade level) by the end of the 4th grade will end up in the criminal justice system and/or on welfare.
+(Begin to Read, 2019)

 FACT: Economically-disadvantaged students and students of color experience significant education disparities.
-Only 35.4% of low-income students and 25.7% of African-American students in Missouri achieve grade-level proficiency in English/Language Arts compared to 42.2% of students overall, and only 28.5% of low-income students and 18.5% of African-American students achieve grade-level proficiency in math compared to 41.2% of students overall.
-(Missouri Department of Elementary and Secondary Education, Missouri Assessment Program (MAP) Data, 2018)
+Only 34% of low-income (free and reduced price lunch) students and 24.7% of African-American students in Missouri achieve grade-level proficiency in English/Language Arts compared to 48.6% of students overall; and only 28.3% of

 To read more about the education and health of students in St. Louis, Missouri, and the U.S., take a look at these helpful websites: